ethersphere/swap-swear-and-swindle/README.md

  Testimony means it is doing a validation for the evidence submitted to it.

- The witness contract is specific to the game which is offered by the service , which means that each service will have its own witnesses contracts.
+ The witness contract is specific to the game which is offered by the service, which means that each service will have its own witnesses contracts.

  The witness contract is accessed by the main SwearGame contract and is aligned with
- the ABIs defined at witnessAbstract.sol contract:
+ the ABIs defined at [witnessAbstract](contracts/abstracts/witnessAbstract.sol) contract.

- /// @notice testimonyFor - request for testimony for a specific case ,service and client

- ///
- /// @param caseId case id

- /// @param serviceId the service id which the witness is request to testimony for.

- /// @param clientAddress client address

- /// @return Status { VALID,INVALID, PENDING}

- function testimonyFor(bytes32 caseId,bytes32 serviceId,address clientAddress) returns (Status);

- /// @notice isEvidenceSubmitted - check if evidence was submitted for a specific case ,service and client

- ///

- /// @param caseId case id

- /// @param serviceId the service id which the evidence was submitted for

- /// @param clientAddress client address

- /// @return bool - true or false

- function isEvidenceSubmitted(bytes32 caseId, bytes32 serviceId,address clientAddress) returns (bool);

 ### Trial rules contract

 A contract which defines a specific set of rules for a game:

 - The trial statuses transitions map.
-A scheme which define the transition for a certain status to the next one.
+A scheme which defines the transition from a certain status to the next one.
 - Grace periods for each trial status.
-- The reward which will be transfer to the plaintiff as a compensation for the case of a valid claim.
+- The reward which will be transferred to the plaintiff as a compensation for the case of a valid claim.

 While the main SwearGame contract conducts a trial to resolve a specific case it iterates between different trial statuses.

-This TrialRules contract is aligned with TrialRulesAbstract.sol  and should implement the following ABIs:
+This TrialRules contract is aligned with [TrialRulesAbstract](contracts/abstracts/trialrulesabstract.sol) contract.

-/// @notice getStatus - get next trial status according to witness state and the current trial state

-/// @param witnessStatus witness status (VALID , INVALID,PENDING)

-/// @param trialStatus current trial status

-/// @return status - next trial status - can be also GUILTY or NOT GUILTY.

-function getStatus(uint8 witnessStatus,uint8 trialStatus) returns (uint8 status);

-/// @notice getWitness - get witness according to the trial status

-/// @param trialStatus current trial status

-/// @return WitnessAbstract - return a witness contract instance

-function getWitness(uint8 trialStatus) returns (WitnessAbstract);

-/// @notice getInitialStatus - get initial trial status

-/// @return status -

-function getInitialStatus() public returns (uint8 status);

-/// @notice expired - check expiration for a certain case and trial status.

-/// @return bool - true if expired otherwise false.

-function expired(bytes32 caseId,uint8 status) returns (bool);

-/// @notice startGracePeriod - start counting for a grace period for a certain case and status.

-/// @return bool - true if it actually start counting for the grace period

-///                false -if the grace period already started

-function startGracePeriod(bytes32 caseId,uint8 status) returns (bool);

-/// @notice getReward - return the reward for a valid case

-///

-/// @return reward - the reward for a valid case

-function getReward()returns (uint reward);
+### Trial registrar

+A contract which manages registrations and deposits for the game players.
+A player who wishes to register and/or deposit to the swear game should do that via this contract.
+The registrar contract is accessed by the main SwearGame contract and is aligned with
+the ABIs defined at [RegistrarAbstract](contracts/abstracts/registrarabstract.sol) contract.

 ## Mirror game
 A very simple basic game where the service offers to mirror the client ENS("client.game") content on its own ENS("service.game").

 ### game flow
--service will deposit some funds in the swear contact to ensure the service in the case of a court case/litigation
+-service will deposit some funds in the swear contact to make sure the service in the case of a court case/litigation

 -client receives a signed promise from the service to mirror its ENS during the next X blocks.